Florida Torreya to Greensboro, NC

 "Free-planting" refers to planting seeds directly into woodland soil (rather than starting them in protected pots or seed beds).
 The greatest challenges to free-planting are (a) seeds may be dug up and eaten by rodents, and (b) the young seedlings may be partially or entirely nibbled by deer and rabbits.

-At least 1 (possibly 2) of the Greensboro germinated seedlings were killed by leaf herbivory within a year of germination.
+At least 1 (possibly 2) of the Greensboro germinated seedlings were severely injured by leaf herbivory within a year of germination.

 MAY 2016: Nelson Stover and Michael Dowd conducted an in-depth examination of all planting locations.
 Three documentable plants were photographed these are included in the May 2016 report, submitted by Nelson Stover (in pdf).
 The following day, in brighter sunlight, Nelson returned to the two sites in the valley.
 There he discovered the nubs of the three remaining plants (that had been noted the previous fall).
 It appears that the leaves of these three plants were eaten during the winter by deer or other small animals which are prevalent in the woods.
 Thus no new germination had occurred yet that spring, nor over the winter.